RAM Optimization in Games: Audit and Leak Fix

 Fix 2–3 specific leak sources 1–2 weeks

-Full asset management architectural rework 6–12 weeks
+Full architectural rework of asset management 6–12 weeks